expFlower/vodafone/exercise2/README.md

 Below you an see the 2 AWS cli commands i used to spin up each cache.
 These cluster can then be fully managed using automation and built in to pipeline should you wish.

-Pleae note these are very simple setups, should you require these cluster to be access from outside the VPC then numerous other steps and security considerations will be involved:
+Please note these are very simple setups, should you require these cluster to be access from outside the VPC then numerous other steps and security considerations will be involved:

 ### AWS managed Redis Cache: